featured image

 Subsistence refers to food, drinks, and overnight accommodation provided to employees and paid for by the business when the costs are incurred for a business purpose.

-For instance, if an employee is required to travel for work and incurs costs for meals and accommodation, these expenses fall under subsistence.
+For instance, if an employee is required to travel for work and incurs costs for meals and accommodation, these are subsistence expenses.
 Such costs are directly linked to the employee's ability to perform their duties.

 Entertainment

 The VAT treatment of entertainment expenses in the UK varies depending on whether the entertainment is provided to clients or staff.
 Generally, businesses cannot reclaim VAT on client entertainment costs, such as meals, drinks, or event tickets offered to clients, suppliers, or customers.
-These expenses are considered not to have a strict business purpose and are therefore blocked from VAT recovery under HMRC guidelines.
+These expenses are considered not to have a strict business purpose and VAT legislation specifically blocks VAT recovery.

-It's important to note that VAT recovery on mixed-use goods or services, such as sponsoring an event to entertain customers and advertise to a wider audience or using capital goods like a yacht for charter and business entertainment, is possible.
+It's important to note that VAT recovery is potentially recoverable on mixed-use goods or services, such as sponsoring an event to entertain customers and advertise to a wider audience or using capital goods like a yacht for charter and business entertainment,.
 In such cases, HMRC allows a proportion of the VAT to be reclaimed based on the identifiable business use of the goods or services.

 author